rabuu/simbar/README.md

 You can configure how often they should be rerun and their color.
 Therefore, see the [example config](example_config).

-You can change your config during runtime but don't remove or move the `simbar.modules` file.
+You can change your config at runtime but don't remove or move the `simbar.modules` file.

 ## xgetres
 Normally, you can set a specific color by adding it directly into your config but if you have `xgetres` installed,